Real Madrid says Zidane stepping down as team's coach - WHIZ News

 MADRID (AP) — Zinedine Zidane is stepping down as Real Madrid coach, again.

-The club said Thursday the Frenchman is leaving his job, four days after a season in which Madrid failed to win a title for the first time in more than a decade.
+The club said Thursday the Frenchman is leaving his job, a few days after a season in which Madrid failed to win a title for the first time in more than a decade.

-“Zidane is one of the great myths of Real Madrid and his legend goes beyond what he has been as a coach and player of our club,” Madrid said in a statement.
+The club said Zidane “decided to bring an end to his current spell” as Madrid’s coach.

+“We must now respect his decision and express our gratitude for his professionalism, dedication and passion over the years and what he means to Real Madrid,” the club said in a statement.

 Zidane had a contract through June 2022.